A project to record the mosses and liverworts in the tetrads of East Sussex (and West Sussex as well, sometimes)

 - Atlas project (Periodic updates on the recording progress)

-- General bryology (Items that don’t really fit in either of the previous three categories)
+- General bryology (Items that don’t really fit in any of the previous five categories)

 And the participants are:

 If you are based in or near East Sussex we need your help recording bryophytes for the Atlas Project.
 We aim to record at least forty species in each tetrad in East Sussex which is fairly easy in most of the Weald and on the Downs but quite a challenge in urban areas such as Brighton and along the coast.
 Recorders in the East of the vice county are particularly needed, and West Sussex recording would be good too!
 If you would like to join us on an informal weekday trip or plan to record independently do get in touch.
 We look forward to seeing you soon.